Natu1108/MusicalMessage/README.md

 # MusicalMessage
 An encrypted message software made for my computer science class

+## Required Packages
+- tkinter
+- mido
+- os
+(2/3 should already be installed)

 ## How to use it
 When you run the program, it will show a Tkinter interface with intructions.
 The steps you should start with: